marktyhurst/izimarkpublishing/_team/Adaobi.md

 In 2019, I created my own blog.
 Due to my lack of experience, I was never able to manage it well, and it was deleted.
 I created two more after, and deletion followed suit.
 In 2021, I finally came up with one that has been doing well anyway.

-Somehow, I think that I have been good enough, even up until I applied to a publishing company called IziMarkPublishing that was willing to help lay a proper foundation for my writing career”.
+Somehow, I think that I have been good enough, even up until I applied to a publishing company called IziMarkPublishing that was willing to help lay a proper foundation for my writing career.